janadari/The-Fob/README.md

 Easy to use --

-	The Fob becomes very simplicity with its userfriendly interface.It is super easy to use.
+	The Fob becomes very simplicity with its user-friendly interface.
+	It is super easy to use.
 	It's next-generation software that is built just for you.

 Can change the Language --

-	It has a option to choose a Language you want(English / Sinhala).
+	The Fob allows to choose the Language .(English / Sinhala)

-Heigher Security --
+Higher Security --

 	With The Fob, you can have on-demand access to encrypted passwords, applications and websites.
 	With a Private Master Password, only the user knows the Master Password used to encrypt and